 The Blue Box program steward fees are recognized as revenue based on reported tonnages for stewards registered with the Organization.
 Steward reported tonnages for prior years' obligations and revenues resulting from compliance and enforcement activities are recognized when the amount can be reasonably estimated and collection is reasonably assured.
 The MHSW program (Phase I) steward fees are recognized on a cost recovery basis when costs are incurred and collection is reasonably assured.
+The MHSW program (Phase I) steward fees (Phase II/III) are recognized on a cost recovery basis when costs are incurred and collection is reasonably assured.
 The MHSW program fees (Phase II/III) are recognized on a cost recovery basis when costs are incurred and collection is reasonably assured.
 The MHSW administrative fees are recognized as services are provided.